CyberDiscovery/meta/CHANNELS.md

 # Channels

-Please note that these channels may change over time; almost all channels permissions are overriden to allow @Root and @Sudo access.
+Please note that these channels may change over time; almost all channels permissions are overridden to allow @Root and @Sudo access.

 ## Uncategorised
 Channel | Type | Purpose | Role Permissions